accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 **Note 1:** to differentiate between sound sources (different characters, voice-over, etc.), it is recommended that an appropriate mechanism be used (bracketing, italics, explicit announcement such as "voice-over: ...").

 **Note 2:** subtitling for translation should not be confused with captioning for the deaf and hard of hearing.
-These two types of subtitling serve different purposes.
+Subtitling and captioning serve different purposes.
 Only the presence and relevance of captions for the deaf and hard of hearing will ensure compliance.

 ### T

-#### Tab order
+#### Navigation sequence

 The order in which the keyboard focus moves (to the next element or to the previous element).

-**Warning:** when an element initiates a change in the screen (context change, management of hidden zones, addition of content, management of form fields, etc.) it is necessary to activate the element initiating the change in order to test the consistency of the tab order.
+**Warning:** when an element initiates a change in the screen (context change, management of hidden zones, addition of content, management of form fields, etc.) it is necessary to activate the element initiating the change in order to test the consistency of the navigation sequence.

 #### Template